Effects of violence in mass media: Social cognitive theory

 Social cognitive theories build upon social learning theory, but suggest that aggression may be activated by learning and priming aggressive scripts.
 Desensitization and arousal/excitation are also included in latter social cognitive theories.
 The concept of desensitization has particularly gotten much interest from the scholarly community and general public.
 It is theorized that with repeated exposure to media violence, a psychological saturation or emotional adjustment takes place such that initial levels of anxiety and disgust diminish or weaken.
 For example, in a study conducted in 2016, a sample of college students were assigned at random to play either a violent or non-violent video game for 20 minutes.
 They were then asked to watch a 10-minute video of real life violence.
 According to the American Psychological Association's report titled technical report on the review of the violent video game literature written by Caldwell in February 2020, the revision to the 2015 resolution, playing video games, is often popularly associated with adolescence.
 "Children younger than age eight who play video games spend a daily average of 69 minutes on handheld console games, 57 minutes on computer games, and 45 minutes on mobile games, including tablets."
-The students who had played the violent video games were observed to be significantly less affected by a simulated aggressive act than those who didn't play the violent video games.
-However, the degree to which the simulation was "believable" to the participants, or to which the participants may have responded to "demand characteristics" is unclear (see criticisms below).
+The students who had played the violent video games were observed to be significantly less affected by a simulated aggressive act than those who did not play the violent video games.
+However, the degree to which the simulation was "believable" to the participants, or to which the participants may have responded to "demand characteristics" is unclear (see § Criticism below).
 Nonetheless, social cognitive theory was arguably the most dominant paradigm of media violence effects for many years, although it has come under recent criticism.
 Recent scholarship has suggested that social cognitive theories of aggression are outdated and should be retired.
 Some scholars also argue that the continuous viewing of violent acts makes teenagers more susceptible to becoming violent themselves.
 Children of young age are good observers; they learn by mimicking and adapting the behavior.
 Playing violent video games created a fear in everyone's heart of violence in real life, which was only valid for adolescents with underlying psychological problems.
 According to the journal article written by McGloin in 2015, media violence can trigger aggressive behavioral change in the highly characterized aggressive individual.
 An individual can face severe consequences with media violence, which can increase "bullying behavior."